RnelF/Berserker-s-Arena-Text-based-RPG/README.md

-# Berserker-s-Arena-Text-based
-# this is a text based rpg game which you can pick any of the the 3 classes with different starting attributes I doing this proj while I'm currently studying Vanilla Javascript which also the only language I've used from the meantime I think..

-# I'm in the middle of developing this little project of mine when I finished mostly the basics of javascript soI decided to start learning Git, so here we are..
+#Welcome to Berserker's Arena, a text-based RPG game where you can choose from three unique classes, each with distinct starting attributes.
+This project is part of my journey in learning Vanilla JavaScript, which is currently the only programming language I've used.

+#I'm excited to share that I'm developing this game while diving deep into the basics of JavaScript.
+Recently, I also started learning Git to manage my code effectively, and here we are!

-# and I honestly didn't think this was like a medium sized proj and it was too late when I realized it, I've already put so much time and effort getting here, but I'm determined to finish this.
+#What began as a small project has grown into a medium-sized endeavor, and although it was a bit overwhelming at first, I've already invested a significant amount of time and effort into it.
+I'm determined to see it through to completion.